 Recycling plastic is so much more complicated.
 There are so many different kinds of plastics to start off with and in almost most products and particularly packaging is made of a variety of polymer types, but only single-variety plastics can be recycled.
 So in order to make the recycling of plastic reality, producers would have to design the products and packaging differently from the start (see also “Plastic Planet” for more info on that topic).
 Recycled plastic bags or juice bottles can be turned into flower pots, coat hangers, and other plastic products that are not associated with food or personal hygiene.
 Exporting plastic waste is only allowed if it is recycled, nevertheless, there are German products found on (open) rubbish dumps, e.g. in Malaysia as the Handelsblatt reveals in February 2019.
 Until the beginning of 2018, Germany used to export most of its plastic waste to China.
 Then China put a hold to this and as exporting rubbish is the cheapest way to deal with our rubbish and we believe in a free market that is problem-solving capabilities, new destinations in Southeast-Asia were explored: Plastic imports of Malaysia, Indonesia, Vietnam, and Thailand have increased dramatically (National Geographic News).
 Fantastic, that’s our recycling done then!

-Not quite yet, we still have a great infrastructure in Germany (and within Europe) to deal with what is left of own rubbish mountains.
+Not quite yet, we still have a great infrastructure in Germany (and within Europe) to deal with what is left of our own rubbish mountains.
 Let it burn, baby!
 OK, it is not really turning waste into reusable material, but we generate heat and energy this way and, even though it takes a lot more energy (and new raw materials) to manufacture a replacement product from scratch, we still call it recycling (Tree Hugger on Germany and Sweden).
-And that makes of World Champion!
+And that makes us World Champion!

 What makes German recycling so efficient?

 To be sure to be sure, we don’t base our recycling quota of plastic on what is actually happening with the rubbish; the statistics of recycling plastic waste in Germany are based on the amount that is collected and separated.
 But that’s where it ends.
 Some might get actually recycled, most of it won’t.
 It doesn’t matter.
 We have done our part.
 We buy and consume.
 We separate (mostly) and put it neatly together.
-But what happens to all the waste afterward is really not our responsibility anymore, or is it?
+But what happens to all the waste afterwards is really not our responsibility anymore, or is it?

 In case you do want to know more about the depressing truth, take a look at the Greenpeace study “The recycling myth – Malaysia and the broken global recycling system” published at the end of 2018.
 For some first ideas on „Behavioural and production changes“ take a look here.